 Let’s face it: people don’t answer phone calls anymore.
 This is especially true when people don’t recognize the number calling them.
 And even if they do recognize the number calling them, there is a high probability that they are not in a situation where they can answer the phone.
 Voicemail can be even worse, because calling back usually means waiting on hold.
 That’s why it is becoming so important that, as healthcare providers, you make a change and start to text your patients.

 Odds are, your phone is sitting less than 3 feet away from you as you’re reading this.
 But if your phone rang right now, would you pick it up?
 Data suggests that you probably wouldn’t.

-What if you got a text right now?
+What if you got a text message right now?
 Would you look at it?
 Would you respond?

-The majority of people would at least read the text.
+The majority of people would at least read the text message.
 In fact, 95% of texts are read, most within 3 seconds.
 This means that patients will be more likely to see, and engage with, your messaging.
-Whether it’s appointment reminders, follow-ups, or review requests, you can essentially ensure your patients are aware of your outreach.
+Whether it’s appointment reminders, follow-ups, review requests, or payment reminders, you can essentially ensure your patients are aware of your outreach.

 2. Reduce call volume

 If you choose to text your patients rather than call them, it opens a doorway for the patient to follow suit.
 Making patients aware of the option to text can pay large dividends for your organization.
 OhMD has seen organizations who allow patients to take a text-first approach cut down drastically on phone call volume.
 For example, before implementing OhMD’s HIPAA compliant messaging software, Family Practice Associates of Lexington (FPA) was dealing with what they called “round robin phone tag”.
 This meant a significant amount of time was being wasted calling patients, leaving voicemails, listening to voicemails, and calling patients back.
 This was frustrating for both staff members and patients who couldn’t get in touch with each other.